Library “rostros, colores y suenos”

 - The embellishment of the library garden (plants, irrigation system and play equipment)

-- Scholarships for talented youngsters from Colama
+- Scholarships for talented young adults from Colama